Sesame Street video games: Elmo's 123s

 Elmo's 123s is a video game published by NewKidCo.
 It was released on the Game Boy Color in 1999.

+Elmo's World: Pets, Food & Telephones!

+Elmo's World: Pets, Food & Telephones! is a video game developed and published by Sesame Workshop for the PC in 2001.
+It received a score of four out of five from AllGame.

+Elmo's World: Shoes, Bugs & Farms!

+Elmo's World: Shoes, Bugs & Farms! is a video game developed and published by Sesame Workshop for the PC in 2001.
+It received a score of four out of five from AllGame.

 Get Set to Learn!

 Get Set to Learn! is a CD-ROM game.
-The game was developed by Creative Wonders and Children's Television Workshop in 1996.
+The game was developed by Children's Television Workshop and released by Creative Wonders in 1996.
 This game promotes the thinking and problem-solving skills necessary for learning.